andypiper/my-glitch-in-bio/NOTES.md

 - fixed `head.html` to _correctly_ include `og` and `twitter` meta tags
   - Twitter Card Validator fails on the default template as-is
   - NOTE: need a minimum of (either `og:` or `twitter:`) `title` and `image` to work; looks best with `description` as well
+  - also added `og:type` so that other site embeds should work, not just Twitter
+- added ld+json Person data to the page (see `layout/json-ld`)
 - added a short bio blurb to `settings.json` -> para markup in `index.html`
 - added Stack Overflow, Ko-fi, GitLab icons to `social.html` footer
   - used SVGs from [Iconify](https://iconify.design/)